Multiple-step research procedure on RE/RI expertise

 - Q6: The database should not require personal certification of any type to enter the database.

-In alignment with the empirical-based findings on relevant RE/RI expertise as well as key database user needs, a set of indicators was constructed that specify criteria related to:
+In alignment with the empirical-based findings on relevant RE/RI expertise as well as key database user needs, a set of indicators was constructed that specifies criteria related to:

 - database structure and organisation;